 Dark Chocolate Bra by Cake Lingerie:

-This is hands down my favorite lounge bra on the market – I own two of them and I’m intending to buy more this autumn.
-The flexible wire design means that you get enough support so this can pass for your regular bra while enjoying all of the comfort that comes with a soft cup bra.
-If that wasn’t enough, Cake Lingerie makes several insanely pretty sets using this same design.
+This is, hands down, my favorite lounge bra on the market — I own two of them and I’m intending to buy more this autumn.
+The flexible wire design means you get enough support, so this can pass for your regular bra while enjoying all of the comfort that comes with a soft cup bra.
+If that isn’t enough, Cake Lingerie makes several insanely pretty sets using this same design.
 This one is next on my list.

 Original Un-Bra by Decent Exposures:

 Full bust ladies in the know have been flocking to Decent Exposures over the past few years.
 I haven’t tried them yet, but I know lots of people who rave about these bras.
 Decent Exposures builds custom bras where you can pick the material, so you can choose how much support you want and create your ideal support to comfort ratio.
 These bras may not be the most gorgeous option out there, but I know several ladies who would testify that Decent Exposure bras have changed their lives.